 The MCID has launched a lunchtime seminar series.
-Next invited seminar speaker: Prof. Massimo Palmarini, Director of Centre for Virus Research, University of Glasgow, UK (Wednesday, 29th November, 16.30-17.30).
+Next invited seminar speaker: Prof. Daniel Paris, Medical Director, Swiss Tropical and Public Health Institute, Swiss TPH (Wednesday, 6th March 2024, 12.30-13.30).
 See here for the full seminar program.

 MCID Career Development Grant recipient, Evan Karousis, receives SNSF Spark funding, as well as a Claude et Giuliana Foundation Grant, to support his ongoing research, including in vitro translation screening linked to his MCID-funded project

 On 23rd October, the South Africa Parliament’s Portfolio Committee on Higher Education, Science and Innovation visited the University of Bern as part of a tour organised by the Embassy of Switzerland in South Africa.
 MCID Co-Chair, Carmen Faso, had the privilege of presenting the MCID and its involvement in the Cluster of Research Excellence Genomics for Health in Africa.